-- Credit Line: Gift of Dr. Mrs. Frederick Baekeland
+- Credit Line: Gift of Dr. and Mrs. Frederick Baekeland

 - Rights Statement: © artist or artist's estate

-- Catalogue Description: Seal script calligraphy originally translated as Album of the Three Transcendences.
+- Catalogue Description: 3/11/14: Frontispiece by Wu Hufan for set of album leaves by Jiang Zijie.
+Information taken from Joseph Chang 2014 Paintings survey.
+Seal script calligraphy originally translated as Album of the Three Transcendences.
 Inscription by Wu Hu-fan (1894-1970) includes title and brief biography of Ch'ian Shih-ch'ieh's life.
 See translation in Chinese painting notebooks.